Rimbik/ai-nextGen/genai/Llama/Llama_Offline.md

 [https://www.youtube.com/watch?v=EgoHtsOgZhY&t=71](https://www.youtube.com/watch?v=EgoHtsOgZhY&t=71)

 **Conclusion:**
-Since I have been crashed with my 2GB RAM in a celeron Laptop to run the model, spiining up a new system with Limux that has higher RAM.
+Since I have been crashed with my 2GB RAM in a celeron Laptop to run the model, spinning up a new system with Limux that has higher RAM.
 Untill then Best Of Luck!